mattbasta/mattbasta.github.com/résumé.md

 currently work on the Finance Engineering team, leading front-end work for financial forecasting, planning, and data management.

-At Uber, I also built developer productivity tools and Node libraries for IBM's Cognos TM1 software and surrounding technologies.
+I also build developer productivity tools and Node libraries for IBM's Cognos TM1 software and surrounding technologies.

 ### Senior Software Engineer, Box